OSMCha/osmcha-django/README.rst

 The aim of OSMCHA is to help identify and fix harmful edits in the OpenStreetMap.
 It relies on `OSMCHA <https://github.com/willemarcel/osmcha>`_ to analyse the changesets.

-This project provides a Django application that get the changesets from the OpenStreetMap API, analyses and store it in a database and finally provides a REST API to interact with the changeset data.
+This project provides a Django application that gets changesets from the OpenStreetMap API, analyses and stores them in a database and finally provides a REST API to interact with the changeset data.

 This repository contains the backend code.
 You can report errors or request new features in the